Why is Bicycle Safety Important?

 Bicycle Safety Rules in Wisconsin

-The Wisconsin Department of Transportation has laid out all rules for riding bicycles on the road.
+The Wisconsin Department of Transportation has laid out all the rules for riding bicycles on the road.
 Here are some general rules:

 - Wisconsin law does not require helmets to be worn on adults or children riding bicycles, but it is strongly encouraged.